liuyuanmeng/Project2-FruitsHackathon/README.md

 # Project2-FruitsHackathon
+This was the second project for the Software Engineering Immersive course with GA.
 For this project, I worked in a team with two classmates [Jack](https://github.com/jackbdr) and [Fran](https://github.com/fransurf)
 It was a 1.5-day hackathon.

 The app has been deployed with Netlify and is available [Here] (https://fruity-4-you.netlify.app/)

+## Brief
+* <36 hours
+* Consume a public API – this could be anything but it must make sense for your project
+* Have several components - At least one classical and one functional
+* The app should include a router - with several “pages”
+* Include wireframes - that you designed before building the app
+* Be deployed online and accessible to the public

 ## Overview